haruosuz/microbe/references/microbe.urban.md

 Xinzhao Tong 1, Marcus H Y Leung 1, Zhiyong Shen 1, Justin Y Y Lee 1, Christopher E Mason 2 3 4 5, Patrick K H Lee 6 7
 https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01166-y
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8562002/
+Source tracking of surface metagenomes
+The fast expectation-maximization microbial source tracking (FEAST) algorithm [81] was used to track the sources of microbial populations detected on the pier surfaces.
+To reflect local microbiome sources, 12 marine sediment samples collected near Hong Kong [82] and 20 skin samples of Chinese women [83] were used as the representative microbial sources.
+Other types of microbial sources were not considered owing to the lack of available local metagenomics data.
+Sequence processing, quality control, and taxonomic annotation of the source metagenomes were the same as the surface samples.
+FEAST was performed based on the species-level microbial taxa table using the R package “FEAST” (v1.0.1) with default parameters.

 https://www.ncbi.nlm.nih.gov/bioproject/PRJNA722771/
 Hong Kong pier surface metagenomes
 This study aims to understand the taxonomic composition and functional features of pier surface microbiomes along the costal line of Hong Kong.

 ### 2021-09-28